Electricity Gas

 Stay informed.

-When your local officials warn that a storm is coming, tune in to local news stations and check the National Hurricane Center for regular updates on the storm’s projected path and intensity.
+When your local officials warn that a storm is coming, tune in to local news stations and check the National Weather Service or National Hurricane Center for regular updates.
 Follow all advice from your local officials on potential evacuation and emergency sheltering procedures.

 Get your home ready.